Religious Bigotry and Respecting Individual Beliefs

-Example 1: Beyond Bigotry
+Religious Bigotry Example #1: Beyond Bigotry

-Usually the first stereotype to enter one's mind is the fanatical evangelist of one of several Christian denominations.
-When we focus on the "fanatical" aspect of this stereotype, such individuals can certainly be found within a crowd of any religion.
+Usually the first stereotype to enter our minds is the fanatical evangelist of one of Christian denominations.
+Yet, when we focus on the "fanatical" aspect of this stereotype, such individuals can certainly be found within a crowd of any religion.

-These individuals do not simply believe that others are wrong; they make a large show of saying so while openly criticizing what they consider "faulty" interpretations from "evidence" of their beliefs.
+These individuals don't simply believe that others are wrong; they make a large show of saying so while openly criticizing what they consider "faulty" interpretations from "evidence" of their beliefs.
 Sometimes such fanatics can become extremist and cause verbal and even physical damage to property and persons.

-Example 2: Quick to Judge
+Religious Bigotry Example #2: Quick to Judge

 Another example of bigotry is less recognizable.
 These are the individuals who are confronted with outside beliefs regarding their faith and instantly assume it to be an act of bigotry.
 The accusations are often incorrect and demonstrate bigotry on the part of the accuser instead.

 For example, within modern-day Pagan faiths individuals are constantly confronted with opposition to their beliefs.
 Some of this opposition is indeed bigoted with the unfortunate result of meeting such bigotry with more bigotry.

 A case-in-point: Wicca is a faith commonly warned against by Christians.
 Some very respectable Christian organizations will provide rather accurate details about Wicca.
 Afterward, they will present their views on Wiccan beliefs and practices and how their religious beliefs relate.

-Expressing concerns about another's beliefs alone is not bigotry; refusing to accept that others will see our beliefs in different ways is.
+Expressing concerns about another's beliefs alone isn't bigotry; refusing to accept that others will see our beliefs in different ways is.
 If we want to see bigotry in religion go away, we must first stop being bigots ourselves.

 © 2011 by Evylyn Rose